-ClearOne Ceiling Microphone and its successor – the ClearOne Ceiling Microphone Dante are two microphones with an unobtrusive elegant design.
+ClearOne Ceiling Microphone and its successor – the ClearOne Ceiling Microphone Dante, are two microphones with an unobtrusive elegant design.
 They both come at a reasonable price.
-The two mics are generally recommended for small-to-medium conference rooms, presentation rooms, or training rooms.
+The two mics are recommended for small-to-medium conferences, presentations, or training rooms.

-For larger rooms, we consider the ClearOne beamforming ceiling microphone to be a better solution.
+We consider the ClearOne beamforming ceiling microphone a better solution for larger rooms.

 But which one of the ClearOne microphones is the right solution for your needs?